 The first thing to note is that there aren’t any super cheap options for accommodation.
 You won’t find dorm rooms in the Maldives, or a crappy $5 a night bungalow on the beach like you would in Southeast Asia.
-You will, however, find several Couchsurfing hosts.
+You will, however, find over a hundred Couchsurfing hosts.
 Couchsurfing isn’t my jam, but if you’re up for spending nothing on accommodation, check that out first.

 Aside from Couchsurfing, though, there are still plenty of budget guesthouses, and they’re surprisingly good value.